Who Is Donald Glover?

 In 2017, Atlanta was nominated for six Emmy Awards following its first season the previous year.
 Glover was nominated for four of them and won two – Outstanding Lead Actor in a Comedy Series and Outstanding Directing for a Comedy Series – the first African-American to ever win an Emmy for comedy directing.

 Atlanta also won two Golden Globe awards and a Peabody award.
 The show was so well-received that FX signed Glover to a development and production deal in January 2017.
-In addition to working on a second season of Atlanta that is set to premiere in 2018, Glover is also working on an animated Deadpool series (featuring the Marvel Comics superhero named Deadpool) for the FX sister network, FXX.
+In addition to working on a second season of Atlanta for its 2018 premiere, Glover also worked on an animated Deadpool series (featuring the Marvel Comics superhero named Deadpool) for the FX sister network, FXX.

 “Underestimate Donald Glover at your own peril,” says FX President John Landgraf.
 “He’s remarkably multi-faceted.
 I look at Donald first and foremost as a creator, but also as an entrepreneur – someone who is almost boundaryless who can do almost anything [he sets his] mind to.”